nour-elmi/Esprit-PIDEV-WEB-3A31-2026-Intellink/README.md

 Database: MySQL

-Tools: Composer (Dependency Manager), Git, GitHub
+Tools: Composer, Git, GitHub

 Architecture
-The project is structured into several core Symfony modules:
+The project is organized into several core Symfony modules:

-job_management: Core logic for listings and recruitment workflows.
+job_management: Logic for job listings and recruitment.

 forum: Module for social interaction and knowledge sharing.

 project: Tools for collaborative workspaces.

-user: Authentication, security, and profile management using Symfony Security.
+user: Authentication and profile management using Symfony Security.

 Contributors
 Team IntelliLink – Esprit School of Engineering